Slip and Falls in a Condominium

 What if You’ve Been Injured?

 Once you make a report to the condominium association, they will get their insurance company involved.
-The insurance company is in the business of not paying out claims so you may want to have an experienced injury attorney on your side.
+The insurance company is in the business of not paying out claims so you may want to have an experienced personal injury law firm on your side.
 At Abrahamson & Uiterwyk, we have over 30 years of experience helping the victims of slip and fall accidents.
-Contact us online or call us at 800-753-5203 to set up your free consultation today.
+Contact us online or call us at 800-538-4878 to set up your free consultation today.